-In some cases (for example, to debug data processing problems) you may need to view raw memory of the running process.
-For this, CLion provides Memory View: you can jump from a pointer in the Variables pane to the memory region that includes the required address and examine the changes along with stepping through the program.
+In some cases, for example, when debugging data processing problems, you may need to view raw memory of the running process.
+For this, CLion provides Memory View: you can jump from a pointer in the Variables tab to the memory region that includes the required address and examine the changes along with stepping through the program.

-In the Variables pane of the Debugger tool window, select the desired pointer variable.
+In the Variables tab of the Debugger tool window, select the desired pointer variable.
 For a non-pointer object in memory, you can set a watch for the variable's address (like

 &var) and then invoke Memory View for it.

 Press Ctrl+Enter or choose Show in Memory View from the variable's context menu:

 The Memory View window initially shows a 256-byte region that starts from the chosen address, with higher memory addresses at the bottom of the window.
 When you then invoke Memory View for other pointers, they arе highlighted in the same window, and the region is extended to show more addresses if necessary.

 Use the context menu of the left column to hide/show or copy the addresses:

 The right-hand column displays the ASCII character equivalents of the memory values.

 When you step through the code, CLion highlights the changes that happen in the currently shown memory region: